Housing

 The Pioneer remained unrepentant and a little a later was glad to learn that Mr. Shaw had given orders for the removal of all nuisances in the neighbourhood, the cleaning of yards, the whitewashing of houses, etc. The satisfaction felt by the newspaper was premature however for within six months Pioneer editor John Wombell was in court as a result of the ‘Pigstye Park‘ articles, defending himself against a case of libel brought by Thomas who was seeking £1000 damages.

-Even before the appearance of the articles Thomas Shaw and John Wombell were not the best of pals.
+Even before the appearance of the Pioneer articles Thomas Shaw and John Wombell were not the best of pals.
 Thomas was a prominent and active member of the Primitive Methodist Chapel, a teacher and preacher.
 John was an erstwhile member of the same chapel but had been expelled in 1851 and Thomas had played a prominent part in his expulsion.
 (See John Wombell and The Ilkeston Pioneer).

 The Ilkeston Leader and Erewash Valley Advertiser — a rival to the Pioneer — no doubt felt a public duty to report extensively on the evidence given at the subsequent trial of John Wombell.
 Some interesting detail about the housing emerged.